newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

       pip install .

-The documentation can be built both in html and latex.
-To do that execute the following command in package docs folder:
+The Sphinx documentation can be built in html and latex by executing the following command in the folder ``docs/``:

   .. code-block:: bash